 Given the large number of options available on the market, it may be difficult to choose the correct swimming pool treatment system.
 The process of making this decision can, however, be simplified if a methodical approach is taken.

-Different treatment systems have different features and benefits that may be important for your pool, such as the type of chemical used, the amount of maintenance required, the cost of the system, and its ability to control algae and bacteria.
-By researching and evaluating the various options, you can determine which one is best for your pool.
+Different treatment systems have different features and benefits that may befor your the type of chemical used, the amount of maintenance required, the cost of the system, and its ability to control algae and bacteria.
+By researching and evaluating the various options, you can determine which one is for your pool.

 Before choosing a water treatment system, clearly define your needs and priorities.